Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 For sure it's the perfect time for outdoor activities like hiking, bicycle riding, golfing, and Exploring Parks in the Desert.

-To prepare for winter weather in Tucson, we recommend packing a light jacket or sweatshirt.
-I'm not cold-tolerant, and often get by layering with a shirt and topping that with a sweatshirt.
-But you'll see many around town wearing shorts and a short-sleeve shirt.
-It could be they're our winter people, who are used to colder averages in their native state or country.
+Yet, many around town wear shorts and a short-sleeve shirt.
+It could be they're our winter-stay visitors, who are used to colder averages in their native state or country.

 On occasion, the winter climate in Tucson AZ brings a winter storm from off the Pacific.
 Not too often, though.
 Even a snowstorm (like the last time it snowed in the city: March 2, 2023).